 cutting off parts or all of the readable part of the link won’t affect your link negatively.
 With a number up front, your WordPress will always find the correct post matching the link!

 will all lead to the same post as intended!
 WordPress suggest adding the numbers at the end of the permalink like in:

-but that way accidental truncating the link will lead to the same problem as explained above:
+but that way accidentally truncating the link will lead to the same problem as explained above:

 #4 A Legacy Blog or Large Site with Lots of Articles

-Let’s say you already have a blog or website and you have created and published articles for years!
-Maybe it’s not just you but a whole team.
-You may have hundreds or even thousands of posts already. just hiding them in a date based archive does not make much sense as nobody really peruses those until they have a very compelling reason.
+Let’s say you already have a blog or website, and you have created and published articles for years!
+Maybe it’s not just you but the whole team.
+You may have hundreds or even thousands of posts already.
+Just hiding them in a date-based archive does not make much sense as nobody really peruses those until they have a very compelling reason.